tensorflow/tfx/ROADMAP.md

 ### TFX OSS roadmap
-This highlights the main OSS efforts for the TFX team in 2019 and H2 2020.
+This highlights the main OSS efforts for the TFX team in Q4 2020 and Q1 2021, along with the history from 2019 onwards.
 If you're interested in contributing in one of these areas, [contributions](https://github.com/tensorflow/tfx/blob/master/CONTRIBUTING.md) are always welcome, especially in areas that extend TFX into infrastructure currently not widely in use at Google.